Fit as a Mama Bear

 Benefits Of Strong Glutes

-• Less back pain
+• Less back and knee pain

-• Better performance (running, jumping, lifting, climbing)
+• Better posture and performance (running, jumping, lifting)

 The Best Glute Exercises

 Like anything else, the best glute exercises are the ones you’ll perform consistently!
+Learn how to activate glutes before anything else.

 The thing is, the glutes respond to variety.
 This means they do well with: